 Park City home prices are not only among the most expensive in Utah, but Park City real estate also consistently ranks among the most expensive in America.

-Park City is a decidedly white-collar city, with fully 91.55% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Park City is a city of managers, service providers, and sales and office workers.
-There are especially a lot of people living in Park City who work in management occupations (20.01%), sales jobs (16.77%), and maintenance occupations (9.21%).
+Park City is a decidedly white-collar city, with fully 91.77% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Park City is a city of service providers, managers, and sales and office workers.
+There are especially a lot of people living in Park City who work in management occupations (18.38%), sales jobs (16.68%), and food service (11.24%).

 Of important note, Park City is also a city of artists.
 Park City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Park City’s character.

-Telecommuters are a relatively large percentage of the workforce: 16.60% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Park City telecommute to their jobs.
+Overall, about 17.07% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Even though Park City is a smaller city, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

+Park City is a very ethnically-diverse city.
 The people who call Park City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Park City residents report their race to be White, followed by Asian.
 Park City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.79% of the city’s residents.
+People of Hispanic or Latino origin account for 16.43% of the city’s residents.
 Important ancestries of people in Park City include German, Irish, Italian, and Scottish.